Bio

 the activities in the Machine

-Computer Science at Carnegie Mellon
+Computer Science, Carnegie Mellon

 College London and at POSTECH, South Korea.